ExplatCreations/sft/README.md

 Future
 ------

-At this time we have no concrete plans to expand on the game.
-Bug fixes are greatly appreciated however!
+At this time we have no concrete plans to expand on the game, but fork away!